ymcui/Chinese-LLaMA-Alpaca/README_EN.md

 Large Language Models (LLM), represented by ChatGPT and GPT-4, have sparked a new wave of research in the field of natural language processing, demonstrating capabilities of Artificial General Intelligence (AGI) and attracting widespread attention from the industry.
 However, the expensive training and deployment of large language models have posed certain obstacles to building transparent and open academic research.

 To promote open research of large models in the Chinese NLP community, this project has open-sourced the **Chinese LLaMA model and the Alpaca large model with instruction fine-tuning**.
 These models expand the Chinese vocabulary based on the original LLaMA and use Chinese data for secondary pre-training, further enhancing Chinese basic semantic understanding.
 Additionally, the project uses Chinese instruction data for fine-tuning on the basis of the Chinese LLaMA, significantly improving the model's understanding and execution of instructions.
+Please refer to our technical report for further details [(Cui, Yang, and Yao, 2023)](https://arxiv.org/abs/2304.08177).

 **Main contents of this project:**